Rankings by Classement Décideurs 2015 and 2016

 Procedural rules have been finalized.

-LEGRAND LESAGE-CATEL GAULTIER specialist lawyers are closely monitoring current work on the Unitary Patent package and Unified Patent Court.
+LEGRAND LESAGE-CATEL specialist lawyers are closely monitoring current work on the Unitary Patent package and Unified Patent Court.

 These long awaited innovative provisions should make it possible to better approximate the outcomes of adjudications under case law, and to promulgate rulings enforceable across the whole of the Territory, bringing down national barriers preventing the enforcement of uniform legal sanctions and remedies